 Never have I moved this much and never have I moved with so much energy.
 I am my brown leather shoes, worn out but broken in.
 My feet are sore but I tread for hours on the city streets and take to the direction of the wind, exhausted and yet animated.
-For with every step I unveil more of the distance and I see now that there is no horizon I can’t walk to.
+For with every step I feel like I’m unveiling more and more of the distance I can cover and I see now that there is no horizon I can’t walk to.
 I feel like a conqueror.
-A foreign invader sailing towards shores that should have already been mine.
+A foreign invader sailing toward shores that should have already been mine.
 I am no longer shackled by a condition rendered to me mightily.
 I am no longer shackled by anything.
 No force trammels me to a standstill.
-No longer suspended in mind, I am with my freedom.
-And I will assert myself against nature, swimming wave after wave across the unknown, to find myself a place I can call mine, a place I can call home.
+No longer do I feel suspended in the air.
+I am with my freedom.

-But what everyone who has ever advised me can’t seem to understand is the great discontentment in the process of all the waiting.
-The great vacancy I felt while in the motion of a plan of convenience.
+However, what everyone who has ever given me advice can’t seem to understand is the great discontentment in the process of all the waiting.
+The great vacancy I felt while in the motion of a plan that’s taking way too long.
 Have you ever woken up to a morning finding yourself feeling empty, lost, and pointless?
 I take a quick shower, dress in whatever clothes appear first in the closet, and yawn as I force breakfast and coffee down my throat.
-One morning I find myself in this exact same routine, only to stop myself in front of a mirror.
-With my hair tussled, my polo crumpled, my face desolate, I asked myself, “Is this it?”
+One morning I find myself in this exact same routine, only to stop in front of a mirror, hair tussled, polo crumpled, my face desolate, I asked the dreaded question: “Is this it?”

 Ready to walk, swim, crawl, and suffer for my life on my own terms.
 Today I walked from one city to another.
 Tomorrow, I can attempt to rule the world.
 Freedom will mean I will have to assert myself against nature, swimming wave after wave across the unknown, but it’s a start – because now, it means I can start to find myself a place I can call my own, a place that’s really mine.
 A place I can call a home.